M-U-C-K-A/SAE301/README.en.md

 Credits
 - `Nabil Boukhorissa` was responsible for the overall design and structure of the website, as well as the implementation of the various quizzes and engagement features.
 - `Hugo Delacour` was responsible for the layout and formatting of the content, as well as the implementation of the movie presentation section.
-- Under the supervision of C. Pique, we worked together to finalize the project and make it accessible to the public.
+- Under the supervision of `M. Pique`, we worked together to finalize the project and make it accessible to the public.

 >We would like to thank everyone who helped and supported us in the realization of this project, especially our teacher for her guidance and valuable advice.